-This Management Discussion & Analysis ("MD&A") of the Company has been prepared by management as of November 27, 2023 and should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2022 and the Company's condensed consolidated interim financial statements for the three and nine months ended September 30, 2023, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This Management Discussion & Analysis ("MD&A") of the Company has been prepared by management as of April 26, 2024 and should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2023, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All monetary amounts referred to herein are in Canadian dollars unless otherwise stated.